 At no point in my life did I deserve to be abused.
 No one does.
 We’re not talking about a spanking or receiving a consequence for bad behavior.
 (I know I deserved that!)
 I am talking about abuse.
 Being punched in the head and thrown down the hall.
 Being neglected.
 I am talking about leaving me alone for more than 12 hours at a time during the night at age 12.
 (My son is 13, I cannot imagine him being home alone, while I work outside the home at night.)
 I am talking about making fun of me like bullies do.
 Laughing at me and making me the butt of jokes.
 Telling me to “shut your big mouth” for having different feelings or any opinion.
 Calling me a “stupid idiot” for not understand my math or loving history.
 Exposing me to things that no child should be exposed to.
 That is abuse.

 Maybe they did not call it that back then, but that is what it was.

 That being my upbringing, of course, I would confuse abuse for love.
 That was all my “normal.”
 It wasn’t until I started the deep emotional healing with an abuse recovery counselor that I was able to start to see what was truly normal or healthy in this world.
 How some people are just rotten and dysfunctional, and never want to do anything to be a better person.

 I cannot control them.
 Only myself.

 That emotional healing was only able to take place because I was divorced.
 I was no longer living in the fog that abusers keep their victims in.
 I had stepped off the emotional roller coaster that constantly left me emotionally unbalanced, which made me look crazy to some.
-(I mean why would anyone stay with a serial cheater?)

 I had to learn to stop taking the blame for everyone else’s dysfunctional behaviors and choices.
 Stop taking the blame for their actions against me.
 Figure out what in fact was truly my fault.